isomerpages/moe-xishanpri/_cca/Physical Sports/Floorball.md

 | 9 	| Anggun Binte Junari 	| 6 Respect 	|
 | 10 	| Suasi Erin Kate Artugue 	| 6 Respect 	|
 | 11 	| Nurdyana Aliah Binte Mohammad Bakhtiar 	| 6 Love 	|

+Floor ball is a fast-paced sport that requires composure, speed, agility, excellent dribbling skills and teamwork.
+An exhilarating sport to watch, due to the lightness of feet of its players, it has grown in popularity in Singapore.
+In Xishan Primary, the CCA has made rapid progress since its inception in 2007.

+"Respect ALL, Fear NONE" has been the guiding philosophy in our approach to instill value and retain the competitiveness in our floorballers.
+Students are taught the importance of sportsmanship and the self-belief of giving their best in every game.

+### Overseas Cultural Immersion and Training trip

+During the December holiday last year, the floorballers had a chance to visit Australia, Melbourne for a cultural immersion and training trip.
+They pit their skills against the local students and join them in their club training.
+Strong bonds were forged and they had a great time experiencing the Aussie hospitality.